History of Durrus and District: Parish boundaries

 In the Hondius map of 1591, the peninsulas of the South West appear.
 The Durrus river is named Fl.
 Bellemire and is shown flowing into Dunmanus Bay.

-Seventeenth and eighteenth centuries
+17th and 18th centuries

 Pilchard fishery c.1600–1750

 The pilchard industry was an important industry in the area.
 Bantry was the primary centre, together with outlying curing station called "Pallices" of which there were a number in Dunmanus and Bantry Bay areas.
 Fish was caught with the seine net, which together with the curing at the fish pallices had been introduced by English settlers in the period.

 Battle of Kinsale and Carew's assault on Dunboy Castle 1602/Dunmanus Castle

 The army of Carew embarked at Kilevanoge to lay siege to Dunboy Castle on the opposite shore.
 Later on Carew and Mountjoy employed the services of Aongus O Dalaigh of Kilcrohane the prime satirist of the times to compose a satire on 'The Tribes of Ireland'.
 He was stabbed in 1617 by one of the O'Meaghers of Tipperary as a result of one of his satires.

 After the battle of Kinsale the O'Mahony family garrisoned Dunmanus castle and on 4 June 1602 one of Carew's officers accompanied by one of Sir Owen O'Sullivan's sons raided the castle and kept it killing four of the guard.
 The O'Mahonys regained the castle but, in July, Captain Robert Harvey recovered it.
 The previous March the under-aged ward of Carew, Donal O'Mahony, had succeeded as chief on his brother's death.
 As a minor and not taking part in the rising his lands were safe from forfeiture and the O'Mahonys continued to hold the castle.
 However, following the 1641 rising and the raid on Sir William Hull's fish palace involving the O'Mahonys of Dunmanus the lands comprising 1594 acre were confiscated, taking effect in 1649.